A number assigned to a product for inventory management and ease of tracking

-A Stock Keeping Unit or SKU is a number that is assigned to a product for the purpose of inventory management and ease of tracking.
+A stock keeping unit or SKU (pronounced “skew”) is a number that is assigned to a product for the purpose of inventory management and ease of tracking.
 In other words, a stock keeping unit is a unique identifier assigned to each product for easier and more efficient record-keeping.

 The Importance of SKUs